deepgram/web-next/content/blog/posts/cześć-we’re-releasing-a-base-polish-beta-speech-to-text-language-model/index.md

 ## Key Benefits of Deepgram Base Polish Language Model

 * Accurately transcribe Polish speakers with our Phone Call, Meeting, Voicemail, Conversational AI use case models.
-* Many developers see upwards of 90% accuracy, depending on their use case.
+* Many developers see high accuracy, depending on their use case.
 * Available for pre-recorded and [streaming](https://deepgram.com/blog/all-about-transcription-for-real-time-audio-streaming/) ([getting started guide](https://developers.deepgram.com/documentation/getting-started/streaming/)).
 * Transcribe on-premises or through the Deepgram Cloud.
 * Use in conjunction with speech understanding features such as [Diarization](https://deepgram.com/blog/what-is-speaker-diarization/) ([docs](https://developers.deepgram.com/documentation/features/diarize/)), [Summarization](https://developers.deepgram.com/documentation/features/summarize/), Topic Detection and more.